Company Detail

 - Cambridge

-Responding to families and carers calling in with concerns.
+As a member of an strong interdisciplinary team, you will contribute to the provision of highly specialist assessments and interventions for the individual cognitive, social, emotional and physical needs of children and young people with non-progressive brain injury, referred to the service from local, regional, national and international sources.
 Working for our organisation Cambridgeshire and Peterborough NHS Foundation Trust is a health and social care organisation dedicated to providing high-quality care with compassion to improve the health and wellbeing of the people we care for, as well as supporting and empowering them to lead a fulfilling life.
 Our clinical teams deliver many NHS services, not only via inpatient and primary care settings, but also within the community.
 These services include children's, adult and older people's mental health, forensic and specialist mental health, learning disabilities, primary care and liaison psychiatry, substance misuse, social care, research and development.
 To achieve our goal, we look to recruit high-calibre candidates who share our vision and values.
 As an equal opportunities employer, we encourage applications from all sectors of the community, particularly from under-represented groups including people with long term conditions and members of our ethnic minority and LGBTQ+ communities.
 Please be advised we reserve the right to close adverts earlier than the closing date should we receive sufficient applications.
 Regrettably, we cannot offer sponsorship for all our job roles.
 If you apply for a role that we cannot offer sponsorship for, unfortunately, your application form will be rejected from the process.
 For further information on CPFT, please visit our website at Read Less

 • Community Nurse